PrivacyDragon/FOSS-accessibility-hub/README.md

 # FOSS-accessibility-hub
 Do you want to work on accessibility, but don't know what to do?
 Anyone can open an issue here for a accessibility issue for any FOSS project.
 So if you want to work on accessibility, you can find much different issues to work on here!

+Want to submit an issue, but don't have a Github account?
+Send me an email at privacydragon@tutanota.com !

 Resources:
 - https://github.com/devinprater/ui-ux-accessibility
 - https://www.a11yproject.com/